Help Navigating the System near

 - Access to the Shining Light Donation Center at the TruLight127 Office filled with clothing, hygiene products, school supplies, etc.

-- Online support and training resources, including a website dedicated to the Foster Care and Adoption program
+- Online support and training resources, including a website dedicated to the Foster Care and Adoption program, and monthly Foster/Adopt Parent Support Group meetings

 - On-going annual in-house training